nicolasmcnair/magpy/README.md

 **Note**: Magstim Software Version compatibility only concerns Rapid<sup>2</sup> stimulators; all versions should be compatible with 200<sup>2</sup> and BiStim<sup>2</sup> stimulators.

 ## Recent Updates
+14-02-19: Fixed a potential issue where MagPy might lose remote control over the Magstim if left idle for too long while disarmed

 14-02-19: Fixed an issue if an unlock code is supplied as a unicode string

 11-02-19: Fixed bug with checking pyserial version (shouldn't have affected most people)